-Everyday Habit For a Healthy Vagina
+Everyday Habits For a Healthy Vagina

 A healthy vagina is the basis of stellar sexual health and wellness.
 By practicing healthy habits and awareness, it's possible to avoid itches, rashes, and infections.
 Start by wiping right after a bowel movement.
 Avoid douches, scented soaps, and feminine hygiene products.
 Eating probiotic food like yogurt, kimchi, sauerkraut can keep the vaginal balance intact.
 Add in some Kegel exercises and yoga asanas to keep your vagina strong and flexible.